-The next White Mass will be held at 11:00 am, Sunday, November 17, 2019, at St. Peter in Chains Cathedral.
+The next White Mass will be held at 11:00 am, on Sunday, November 17, 2019, at St. Peter in Chains Cathedral.
 A reception will be held after Mass in the undercroft.
 We hope you can attend to enjoy this special recognition!
 It is held each year in November, which is National Caregiver's Month.

 The White Mass was first celebrated at St. Peter in Chains Cathedral in 2004.